fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 For example, the current system can support X number of users, and the goal is to support Y number of users.
 What's the bottleneck in the current design?
 Is it bandwidths, gigabytes, queries per second?
 Where will the application hit its limits?
 This is often the factor that determines which solution is best in the circumstance.

 You need to be able to **read data flow diagrams** and to clearly think about the progression of data through a system.
-Don't assume that data-flow symmetrically, or that the capacities are symmetrical.
-Acid versus base is essential data knowledge that you'll want to be very familiar with, so that you can easily determine whether a particular data solution is compatible with requirements identified in the case.
+Don't assume that data flows symmetrically, or that the capacities are symmetrical.
+ACID versus BASE (basically available, soft state, eventual consistency) is essential data knowledge that you'll want to be very familiar with, so that you can easily determine whether a particular data solution is compatible with requirements identified in the case.
 For example, for a financial transaction, **a service that provides only eventual consistently might be incompatible**.
-Did you know that **in some cases and eventually consistent solution can be made strongly consistent for a specific limited use case**?
+Did you know that **in some cases an eventually consistent solution can be made strongly consistent for a specific limited use case**?
 In Cloud Datastore, there are only two APIs that provide a strongly consistent view for reading entity values and indexes.
 First, **the lookup by key method** and second, **the ancestor query**.
 Database services provide a model of consistency.
 Consistency makes certain guarantees with respect to data transactions.
 Whatever guarantees are not made by the data service becomes a responsibility of the application code.
 You should know the definition and significance of atomicity, consistency, isolation, and durability.